 \section{Abstract}

-In this article we characterize monotone extensions of cw-expansive homeomorphisms of compact metric spaces.
-We study the topology of its quotient space in the case of a compact surface.
-These results are applied to prove that there are cw-expansive homeomorphisms of compact surfaces with infinitely many fixed points and empty wandering set.
-The examples are quotients of topological perturbations of pseudo-Anosov diffeomorphisms.
-We also show that there is a cw-expansive homeomorphism with the shadowing property of the 2-sphere.
+In this article we characterize monotone extensions of cw\hyph expansive homeomorphisms of compact metric spaces.
+For this purpose we introduce the notion ``half cw\hyph expansivity" and we study its natural quotient space, specially in the case of compact surfaces.
+These results are applied to construct new examples of cw\hyph expansive homeomorphisms of compact surfaces with infinitely many fixed points and empty wandering set.
+These examples are quotients of topological perturbations of pseudo-Anosov diffeomorphisms.
+We also show that there is a cw\hyph expansive homeomorphism with the shadowing property of the 2-sphere.